 Variable fonts can carry many font families or styles (e.g. bold, light, regular, etc.) in a single file.
 Static fonts only carry one style per file, resulting in a collection of files that make up one font.

 Variable font files are currently not supported in Figma.
-If a font has both, you need to uninstall or the variable version and install the static font files instead.
+If a font has both, you need to uninstall the variable font file version and install the static one instead.

-You can identify variable fonts by checking your installed font's source file.
-Make sure to refresh your Figma tab(s) once updated to apply your changes.
+You can identify variable font files by checking your installed font's source file.
+Once you've uninstalled the variable font file, make sure to refresh your Figma tab(s) to apply your changes.

 Faux superscript or subscript